BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 In all the bids except the "solo", the winning bidder has the chance to improve their hand by exchanging with cards from the tapp.

 #### __Bonus__
-In addition to the bids, there are bonus announcements.
-They have no impact on the bid level/outbidding, and they award extra credits if successful, or cost credits if not.
-Unannounced (silent) bonuses only award credits to the bonus winner; you don't pay for missing them (they are optional).
+In addition to the bids, there is a bonus, which can be announced for extra points.
+It has no impact on the bid level/outbidding, and awards an extra payout if successful, or cost you credits if not.
+It doesn't cost you any credits to miss a bonus if you didn't announce it.

 | Bonus         |  Description                                              |  Pay Out (Announced) |  Pay Out (Silent) |